coder/coder/docs/admin/notifications.md

 ## Delivery Methods

-Notifications can currently be delivery by either SMTP or webhook.
+Notifications can currently be delivered by either SMTP or webhook.
 Each message can only be delivered to one method, and this method is configured globally with [`CODER_NOTIFICATIONS_METHOD`](https://coder.com/docs/reference/cli/server#--notifications-method) (default: `smtp`).